 Under the EBS valuation approach, prepaid assets are valued at zero since they cannot easily be converted to cash.
-The valuation methodology for all other assets (including derivative instruments and deferred tax assets) under U.S. GAAP is consistent with the valuation approach for EBS purposes.
+Additionally, deferred tax assets related to Bermuda Corporate Income Tax Act 2023 (CIT Act) implementation are valued at zero based on instructions issued by the Bermuda BMA on February 23, 2024.
+The valuation methodology for all other assets (including derivative instruments and other deferred tax assets) under U.S. GAAP is consistent with the valuation approach for EBS purposes.